 Life in Chengdu

 Moving to Chengdu or China, in general, can be both exciting and frustrating.
 I’m a Chengdu resident since 2015.
-I chose to live Chengdu because of the quality of life here.
+I chose to live in Chengdu because of the quality of life here.
 Another reason is my wife, who’s a Chengdu local.
 A lot of people think Chengdu is just a tourist city, but that’s not the truth.

-Chengdu is evaluated as a city with great economic vitality, a superb business city, right tourist destination and national model city for environmental protection.
+Chengdu is evaluated as a city with great economic vitality, a superb business city, right tourist destination and a national model city for environmental protection.
 It has won the UN Habitat Award and International Thiess River Award.
-Moreover, Chengdu is one of the booming cities in China when it comes to IT and development.
+Furthermore, Chengdu is one of the booming cities in China when it comes to IT and development.
 Chengdu government is continuously working on new schemes and plans for the overall development of the town and its suburbs.

 Alright, let’s jump to the topic.
 Here are the frequently asked questions about life in Chengdu, the capital of Sichuan.

 Chengdu is a beautiful city to live in when you compare it to other big Chinese cities like Shanghai, Shenzhen or Beijing.
 Quiet overnight, Chengdu is transforming itself into a huge modern city.
 New subway lines pop up almost every year.
 Chengdu Locals are fun loving and relaxed.
 I usually spend my weekends in Qingchengshan Town, Dujiangyan though.

 You’ll find lots of places to hang out here.
 There’s a handful of Western restaurants in the city, and new ones are popping up left and right.
 Without a doubt, Chengdu is a convenient place to live as an expat.
 If you like to chill a bit in the evening with friends, there are a handful of pubs and bars in Chengdu.
 The city has garnered a reputation for its LGBT scene also.

 What is the realistic cost of living in Chengdu, including rent?